pintuprajapati/django_razorpay/README.md

-# Pr0ject
+# Project
-RazorPay Payment Gatewat integration with Django
+RazorPay Payment Gatewat integration in Django with Callback functionality

-# How to run this project and test on you system
+# How to run this project and test it on your system
 By following below steps, you'll be able to directly run this project and check/test the razorpay payment gateway.

-I have also provided some CARD details and official links for testing
+I have also provided some TEST CARD details and official links for testing

 ## Installation (venv and dependencies)
 - Create an virtual environment (venv) and activate it